Written by

 Compliance risks are growing

-Managers get alerts about compliance risks before they become violations.
-Everything is audit-ready by default, with searchable transcripts.
-This approach has helped Medicare brokerages and life insurance teams maintain perfect compliance records across hundreds of thousands of calls.
+Managers get alerts in real time, and everything stays audit-ready with searchable transcripts, which is how Medicare brokerages and life insurance teams maintain compliance across hundreds of thousands of calls.

 How to choose contact center agent coaching software